almoloo/moth/README.md

    - After the payment is completed, the platform will redirect to the call_back URL you provided.
    - In the callback request, you will receive the transaction ID (txid) in your URL.
    - You can use the txid to verify the transaction on the Algorand blockchain and ensure that the payment was successful.

+# Environment Variables

+In order for your project to function, you need to add the following environment variables to your frontend project:

+- PINATA_API_KEY: obtained from [Pinata](https://www.pinata.cloud)
+- PINATA_API_SECRET: obtained from [Pinata](https://www.pinata.cloud)
+- VITE_PINATA_ACCESS_TOKEN: obtained from [Pinata](https://www.pinata.cloud)
+- VITE_PINATA_GATEWAY_KEY: obtained from [Pinata](https://www.pinata.cloud)
+- VITE_PINATA_GATEWAY_URL: obtained from [Pinata](https://www.pinata.cloud)
+- VITE_APP_ID: App ID of your contract deployed to your preferred network
+- VITE_APP_ADDRESS: App ID of your contract deployed to your preferred network

 # Contributing